Hearing

 Representation by lawyer prohibited

 Reference to recovery of a small claim means the amount in the proceeding initially instituted.
-Refer to the rules set out in the Act respecting the Administrative Housing Tribunal or Code of Civil Procedure, where applicable.
+Refer to the rules set out in th Act respecting the Administrative Housing Tribunal or Code of Civil Procedure, where applicable.